acumos/license-manager/docs/user-guide-license-profile-editor.rst

 Authoring a License Profile
 ---------------------------

+There are three ways to add a license to your model.

-When you onboard a model or create a composite model on Acumos platform, you can add a license profile to your model.
-You can also update the license profile from the my models license profile tab before publishing in case things change during the development process:
+1. When you onboard a model or create a composite model on Acumos platform, you can add a license profile to your model.
+2. While publishing the model you can add or modify the license from the Manage My Model page via Publish to Marketplace tab.
+3. You can also update the license profile from the My Models - License Profile tab before publishing in case things change during the development process.

+Ways to add a license to your model:
 - Upload a license profile json file
 - Select from default list of license profiles templates and modify
 - Create a new license profile